RAINDANCE

 Clank your chains and count your change and try to walk the line.

-The Joker, Raindance, & Liberty, join their brother Sundance
+The Joker, Raindance, & Liberty, toast the gypsies and join their brother Sugaree

 and in perfect harmony sing together a capella